QBladeOcean/QBladeOceanDocs/docs/source/src/user/simulation/simulation.rst

 In this section special events, external loading, prescribed motion and prescribed operation can be defined for a *turbine definition*.
 Below exemplary files are shown for each file type:

+Event Definition File
+^^^^^^^^^^^^^^^^^^^^^

-* **Event Definition File**: An event is defined by a combination of *Keywords* and values.
+An event is defined by a combination of *Keywords* and values.
 The following list gives an overview of the available event types.
 Events can only be defined if the turbine definition has a structural definition.
 Multiple events may be defined in a single file.
 The events override any events / control that is returned via the controller exchange array:

 	* **30 FAILGRID**: At time 30 s, the generator moment is set to 0 Nm.
 	* **30 SETBRAKE**: At time 30 s, the brake is engaged.